nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. There are persons in OfficeConnect with the specified tag.
    1. Prerequisites: Only one tag can be specified.
    2. Test case: `filterp tag/Logistics` <br>
       Expected: All persons with the tag are displayed.
-"Filtered all persons with the tag: [tag]" shown in status message.
+"Filtered all persons with the tag: [tag]" shown in feedback message.
    3. Test case: `filterp ` <br>
       Expected: No changes in displayed person list.
-Error details shown in status message.
+Error details shown in feedback message.
    4. Other incorrect filter persons commands to try: `filterp tag/`). <br>
       Expected: Similar to previous.

 2. There are no persons in OfficeConnect with the specified tag.
    1. Prerequisites: Only one tag can be specified.
    2. Test case: `filterp tag/Logistics` <br>
       Expected: No persons are displayed.
-"There are no persons with the tag: [tag]" shown in status message.
+"There are no persons with the tag: [tag]" shown in feedback message.
    3. Test case: `filterp ` <br>
       Expected: No changes in displayed person list.
-Error details shown in status message.
+Error details shown in feedback message.
    4. Other incorrect filter persons commands to try: `filterp tag/`). <br>
       Expected: Similar to previous.